JuliaLang/www.julialang.org/downloads/index.md

 - `github.com`

+Traffic can be limited to HTTPS (TCP port 443).

 This is only required if you are using Juliaup.

 If you are not using Juliaup, then you do not need to have access to the `github.com` domain.